-- They measure the progress a child has made since SATs in KS1 (attainment was measured using teacher assessment for this cohort due to Covid). - They give an indication to secondary schools as to those children who may require additional challenge or support (we also have a discussion with secondary schools to pass on a full picture of each child). - Secondary schools use SATs results to work out their 'Progress 8 score', which is a measure of performance between Year 6 and Year 11.
+- They measure the progress a child has made since SATs in KS1. - They give an indication to secondary schools as to those children who may require additional challenge or support (we also have a discussion with secondary schools to pass on a full picture of each child). - Secondary schools use SATs results to work out their 'Progress 8 score', which is a measure of performance between Year 6 and Year 11.